tarushilohit/NestedCV/README.md

 # NestedCV
-- cv.py contains the Nested Cross validation class with the unit tests - model.ipynb jupyter notebook that uses the NestedCV method to evaluate the model
+cv.py contains the completed Nested Cross validation class with the unit tests model.ip ynb jupyter notebook that uses the NestedCV method to evaluate the model